meck/TEIS_formal/doc/CASE_formal_verification.md

 # Background

-TODO

-# Theory

-The promise of formal verification is to be able to mathematically prove aspects about a construction.
+The promise of formal verification is to be able to mathematically prove aspects about a design.
 These methods can be applied to a design either in a construction phase in order to find bugs or as a verification of a completed design.
 It should be noted that the author is a beginner and this an exploration and **not authoritative knowledge** in any way.
-The methods described is only one of many possible techniques for formal verification.
+The methods described is also only one of many possible techniques for formal verification.

-## Formal Verification.
+TODO More

+# Theory

-A HDL design after synthesis can be viewed in its whole as a Finite State Machine, completely represented by its current state and its inputs^[including any clock and reset signals] as transitions.
+A HDL design after synthesis can be viewed in its whole as a Finite State Machine, completely represented by its current state and all its inputs^[including any clock] as transitions.
 This can then represent all possible states of a design, probably only some of these states are **valid states** where the design works as expected, this is implicit, this state space will also contain the designs initial state.